-- 72. Biosecurity Emergency Regulations (1) The Secretary may request the Queen's Representative to make biosecurity emergency regulations to - (a) grant further powers to the Secretary and Director by section 71; and - (b) take effect upon the declaration of a biosecurity emergency area under section 70. - (2) The Biosecurity emergency regulations may, in respect of a biosecurity emergency area - (a) create one or more exclusion zones within the area and control the movement of conveyances, humans, animals and plants and host material into, out of and within such a zone; - (b) prohibit specified activities in the area; - (c) provide for the destruction or treatment of specified goods and the treatment of land in the area; - (d) regulate the use of the area for a specified period after the lifting of emergency restrictions; - (e) generally, specify the conditions which apply to the area to control the biosecurity emergency. - (3) Regulations made under subsection (1) may - (a) confer on the Director and on biosecurity officers powers additional to those conferred by this Act and reasonably needed to deal with the emergency; - (b) prescribe the disposal, destruction, treatment or other measures to be adopted in respect of any item which is infected, infested or contaminated; - (c) require the cleansing or disinfecting of soil, conveyances, machinery, tools, equipment, clothing, footwear or other things which may have come into contact with those items; - (d) prescribe measures to be taken to prevent pests and diseases from spreading, including but not limited to cleansing of homes and utensils, removal of stagnant water and disposal of garbage; - (e) prohibit or restrict the use of any port or airport, or of any facilities at any port or airport, to the extent specified; - (4) Regulations made under this section may create offences for breaches of them and prescribe maximum penalties not exceeding the amounts as specified by regulation; - (5) Biosecurity Emergency Regulations come into force on the day on which a biosecurity emergency declaration takes effect under section 69 and lapse upon the expiry of the declaration under that section. - (6) In respect of action taken under the Biosecurity Emergency Regulations - (a) the cost of treatment or destruction is to be borne by Government;
+- 72. (1) The Minister, on the advice of the Director, may make regulations ("Biosecurity Emergency Regulations") which - - (a) supplement the powers given to the Permanent Secretary and Director and biosecurity officers by section 71; and - (b) take effect upon the declaration of a biosecurity emergency area under section 69. - (2) Biosecurity Emergency Regulations may, in respect of a biosecurity emergency area - - (a) create one or more exclusion zones within the area and control the movement of conveyances, humans, animals and plants and host material into, out of and within such a zone; - (b) prohibit specified activities in the area; - (c) provide for the destruction or treatment of specified goods and the treatment of land in the area: - regulate the use of the area for a specified period after the lifting of emergency restrictions; and - (e) generally, specify the conditions which apply to the area to control the biosecurity emergency. - (3) Biosecurity Emergency Regulations may - - (a) confer on the Permanent Secretary and Director and on biosecurity officers powers additional to those conferred by this Act and reasonably needed to deal with the emergency; - (b) prescribe the disposal, destruction, treatment or other measures to be adopted in respect of any item which is infected, infested or contaminated; - require the cleansing or disinfecting of soil, conveyances, machinery, tools, equipment, clothing, footwear or other things which may have come into contact with those items; - (d) prescribe measures to be taken to prevent pests and diseases from spreading, including but not limited to cleansing of homes and utensils, removal of stagnant water and disposal of garbage; and - (e) prohibit or restrict the use of any seaport or airport, or of any facilities at any seaport or airport, to the extent specified. - (4) Biosecurity Emergency Regulations may create offences for breaches of them and prescribe maximum penalties not exceeding a fine of 1,000,000 penalty units for an individual or 5,000,000 penalty units for a corporate body. - (5) Biosecurity Emergency Regulations come into force on the day on which a biosecurity emergency declaration takes effect under section 69 and lapse upon the expiry of the declaration under that section; and may come into force again if a further declaration is made under section 69.

-(b) compensation (but not consequential loss) may be payable to the owner of any land, premises, conveyance or article that is used, lost, destroyed or damaged.
+- (6) In respect of action taken under Biosecurity Emergency Regulations - - (a) the cost of treatment or destruction of any article is to be borne by the Ministry; - (b) compensation (but not for consequential loss) is payable to the owner of any land, premises, conveyance or article that is used, lost, destroyed or damaged.